OHCRN/platform/apps/consent-ui/src/components/Form/README.md

 #### Inputs

 - This folder contains low-level components (native HTML elements, or components imported from libraries) and logic for registering or controlling these components with React-Hook-Form.
-- Styling should be handled in the parent `fieldset`, not at this level.
+- Styling is in the parent fieldset component.
+- Inputs are imported into fieldsets, not directly into a form.